Fonsan/dunder/Readme.md

 To increase performance typically one might want start multiple heavy tasks concurrent.
 This is already solvable with threads or the [reactor-pattern](http://rubyeventmachine.com/) but setting this up could be cumbersome or require direct interactions with threads etc.

-What inspired me the ability to run concurrent database queries within a single request in rails, please read more in the section below.
+What inspired me was the ability to run concurrent database queries within a single request in rails, please read more in the section below.

 How you could lazy load something today in ruby 1.9